Documents

 containerd included: The containerd package is now installed by default from EPEL, providing a robust container runtime for users who require container-native workflows and tooling.
 This enables out-of-the-box support for containerd-based workloads and tools.
 For details, see PR #927.

-Bluefin LTS offers two kernel options: bluefin:lts uses the stock CentOS 6.12 kernel, while bluefin:lts-hwe uses the CoreOS kernel (coreos-stable-42) with GNOME 48 from the "jreilly1821/c10s-gnome" COPR repository and additional hardware enablement modules (akmods).
+Bluefin LTS offers two kernel options: bluefin:lts uses the stock CentOS 6.12 kernel, while bluefin:lts-hwe uses the CoreOS kernel (coreos-stable-42) and additional hardware enablement modules (akmods).
 The bluefin:lts version uses XFS as the default filesystem layout, whereas bluefin:lts-hwe allows users to choose their filesystem.
 The stock kernel (bluefin:lts) maintains secure boot support, while the -hwe version is set as the default for new users.
-GNOME components are version-locked to prevent automatic upgrades.

 Kernel installation is performed via a kernel swap script that removes existing kernel packages and installs the kernel from mounted akmods containers.
 For HWE builds, the script selects the CoreOS kernel and installs common akmods (such as xone, openrazer, framework-laptop, v4l2loopback) from a dedicated container.
 Version locking is applied to maintain kernel package consistency.
 Details